 OECD is funded by its member countries.
 National contributions are based on a formula which takes account of the size of each member's economy.
-The largest contributor is the United States, which provides nearly 22% of the budget, followed by Japan.

 Countries may also make voluntary contributions to financially support outputs in the OECD programme of work.